 The side effects depend upon the depth of the peel and type of skin being treated.
 Deeper the peel more side effects.
 The darker the skin more chances of hype-rpigmentation.
 Most side effects are pain and burning when the procedure is being performed.
 Others can be infection, skin burns and blisters hyper or hypo pigmentation and scarring.

-What skin prep do I need to do?
+What skin prep do I need to do for a Chemical peel?

 Preparing the skin with hydroquinone, glycolic acid and Retin A for four to five weeks before the peel gives a deeper and more even peel.
 They should all be stopped a week before and Retin A should be stopped at least ten days before the peel.
 Stay out of the direct sun.